AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

      withMVar family have a bug (fixes #767)
      ```

      Git will then add a link to the commit from the ticket (as soon as the commit becomes reachable from the master HEAD), so that people watching the ticket can see that a fix has been committed, and in the future we can easily find the patch that addressed the ticket.
-When navigating the Git history on Trac, you will also be able to jump directly to the ticket from the commit.
+When navigating the Git history on GitLab, you will also be able to jump directly to the ticket from the commit.
    - Please make sure you have setup git to use the correct name and email for your commits.
 Use the same name and email on all machines you may commit from, or add an entry to the `.mailmap` file in the ghc root directory.

      ```wiki